McLuney, Ohio

 McLuney is an unincorporated community in Perry County, in the U.S. state of Ohio.
+North of McLuney is Flatiron, a community on the intersection of Flint Ridge Road and School Road.
+To the east is the community of Stringtown, at the Ohio State Route 669 and Ceramic Road intersection.

 History

 McLuney was founded in 1855, and named after nearby McLuney Creek.
 A post office called McLuney was established in 1887, and remained in operation until 1941.

 Notable person

 John Wesley Iliff, a Colorado rancher, was born at McLuney in 1831.